p4lang/behavioral-model/docs/simple_switch.md

 | `val`            | yes (Note 4) | yes (Note 5) | yes (Note 5) | yes     |
 | `_` or `default` | yes (Note 6) | yes (Note 6) | yes (Note 6) | no      |

 Note 1: Restriction: `lo <= hi`.
-A runt time search key value `k` matches if `lo
+A run time search key value `k` matches if `lo
 <= k <= hi`.

 Note 2: Restriction: `val == (val & mask)`.
-Bit positions of `mask` equal to 1 are exact match bit positions, and bit positions where `<mask>` is 0 are "wild card" or don't care bit position.
+Bit positions of `mask` equal to 1 are exact match bit positions, and bit positions where `mask` is 0 are "wild card" or don't care bit position.
 A run time search key value `k` matches if `(k & mask) == (val & mask)`.

 Note 3: Restriction: `val == (val & mask)` and `mask` is a "prefix mask", i.e. it has all 1 bit positions consecutive and in the most significant bit positions of the field.
-WARNING: If you attempt to specify a prefix as `val / prefix_length` in a P4_16 program (the syntax used by some command line interfaces for specifying a prefix, such as `simple_switch_CLI`), that is actually an arithmetic expression that divides `val` by `prefix_length`, and thus falls into the `val`, which is exact match.
+WARNING: If you attempt to specify a prefix as `val / prefix_length` in a P4_16 program (the syntax used by some command line interfaces for specifying a prefix, such as `simple_switch_CLI`), that is actually an arithmetic expression that divides `val` by `prefix_length`, and thus falls into the `val` case, which is exact match.
 There is no warning from the compiler because it is perfectly legal syntax for a division operation.

 Note 4: Equivalent to the range `val .. val`, so it behaves as exact match on `val`.